Sea surface temperature (CLIM 013) - Assessment published Mar 2014

 - HadISST1 - Global sea ice and Sea Surface Temperature analyses provided by Met Office Hadley Centre observations datasets

 It is very likely that globally-averaged surface and vertically-averaged ocean temperatures will further increase in the near-term and beyond.
-However, global SST is projected to rise more slowly than atmospheric temperature [iii].
-It is not possible to project changes in SST for different regional seas across Europe because the spatial resolution of the coupled ocean-climate models is not high enough to evaluate trends on the scale of individual European regional seas.
+Due to the thermal inertia of the ocean, global SST is projected to rise more slowly than atmospheric temperature [iii].

 Global Ocean OSTIA Sea Surface Temperature and Sea Ice Reanalysis